 Course Cost and Registration

-Counselors who receive a seat in the course (available first-come first-serve) will receive an $800 scholarship to complete the course at no cost.
-The only cost to be covered by the participant is personal travel to and from two regional in-person sessions.
+Counselors who receive a seat in the course (available first-come, first-served) will receive a $250 scholarship to complete the course at no cost.

 State Continuing Education Clock Hours (SCECHs)

-Since 2013-14 MCAN has awarded SCECHs for course completion.
-For the 2019-20 course year, we anticipate 60 SCECHs will be awarded to those individuals who complete the entire course, including participation in all in-person sessions.
-Those 60 hours will go towards the new school counselor recertification requirements providing 20 hours in career exploration and 40 hours in college preparation and selection.
+Since the 2013-14 course year, MCAN has awarded SCECHs for course completion.
+For the 2020 course year, we anticipate 30 SCECHs will be awarded to individuals who complete the entire course, including participation in all in-person sessions.
+Those 30 hours will go toward the new school counselor recertification requirements.